vbeliveau/MDD_SSRI_structural_prediction/README.md

-# MDD_SSRI_structural_prediction
-Predicting Treatment Outcome in Major Depressive Disorder Using Structural MRI: A NeuroPharm Study
+Repository for the source code used to produce the results in the paper **Predicting Treatment Response in Major Depressive Disorder using Structural MRI: A NeuroPharm Study**.